nicolabs/nicolabs.net/_preposts/2020-03-26-Docker-on-raspberry-pi-3-4.md

     5.5.64: Pulling from library/mariadb
     ERROR: no matching manifest for linux/arm/v7 in the manifest list entries

+And when you managed to run it by replacing the *mariadb* image with *linuxserver/mariabdb* :

+    standard_init_linux.go:211: exec user process caused "exec format error"

 Very frustrating...

 https://hub.docker.com/u/balenalib/ : images balena.io (ex resin.io), surtout des images de base ?